An Open Source Schema Registry with Schema Checks for Federated GraphQL

 Schema registry showing the federated schema for the production environment

-You can also use the dropdown (shown on the screenshot showing the “production” option), to select one of the subgraphs and inspect directly their schema.
+You can also use the dropdown (shown on the screenshot showing the “production” option), to select one of the subgraphs and inspect their schema directly.

 Let’s now take a look at how we can do the schema checks in Cosmo.

 Keep in mind that when you’re running a federated GraphQL API, you’re not just dealing with a single schema.
-Yes, you have the federated schema that encompasses all APIs, but you also, in practice while developing your app, have to deal with all the subschemas (from the subgraphs).
+Yes, you have the federated schema that encompasses all APIs, but you also, in practice while developing your app, have to deal with all the individual subgraph schemas.

 With that said, the UI for this is quite straightforward, you’ll find the “Checks” section at the bottom of the left-hand-side menu as seen in the below screenshot: